vu-rdm-tech/site_copy/getting-started/user-management.md

 ![Adding user](../functions/Adding-user.jpg)

-A student or employee with a VUnetID will be able to log in using his or her email address and VUnetID password.
-New users with an external email address will receive an invitation link that can be used to create an account.
-In this case, you (the host) will receive two email notifications: one to confirm the invitation and one to confirm that the user has registered his or her account.
+The added user will receive an invitation to join the connected SRAM collaboration.
+Most users will be able to log in with their own institutional account, if their institute is not connected to SRAM they can create an **eduID (NL)** account, see [this page](getting-started-portal#invitation-to-yoda-collaboration).

 By default, a new user will be a regular member of the group.
 If you want the user to be a member with read-only access or a group manager, see below for how to change users' roles.